 Where should I stay?

 The town of Tawang has many hotels / budget rooms to stay.
 You can even share rooms with other travellers to get cheaper accommodation.
-That said, the options are limited if you are expecting a luxury stay.
+However, if you are expecting a luxury stay, then the options are limited.

 How long should I stay at Tawang?